|Time Required||Average (6-10 days)|

 Cite This PageGeneral citation information is provided here.
 Be sure to check the formatting, including capitalization, for the method you are using and update your citation, as needed.

 Bacteria can be both pathogenic, responsible for a variety of diseases, and non-pathogenic, or harmless.
-Pathogenic bacteria are responsible for the outbreaks of cholera, tuberculosis, and gonorrhea, whereas non-pathogenic bacteria have many roles, which include the symbiotic residence in the stomachs and intestines of humans, the break down indigestible foods, and in return, producing necessary nutrients, such as Vitamin K. Moreover, a variety of naturally occurring antibiotics are synthesized from bacteria, such as streptomycin.
+Pathogenic bacteria are responsible for outbreaks of diseases like cholera, tuberculosis, and food poisoning.
+In contrast, non-pathogenic bacteria have many roles, including helpful ones!
+Some non-pathogenic bacteria lives in the stomachs and intestines of humans helping to break down foods and produce necessary nutrients such as Vitamin K. Moreover, a variety of naturally occurring antibiotics are synthesized from bacteria, such as streptomycin.

 Terms and ConceptsAny basic biology text will have a chapter on prokaryotic organisms.
 Begin by reading a text on basic microbiology, such as Chapter 16 in Biology, Exploring Life, by Campbell, Williamson, and Heyden.
 Topics and terms which should be researched include: